jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 ![](./images/db-taxi-dashboard.png)

-The SQL can be integrated with existing BI tools like Qlik, Tableau, dbt, Fivetran...
+The SQL can be integrated with existing BI tools like Qlik, Tableau, DBT, Fivetran...

 To be able to execute SQL, workspace admin user needs to define an endpoint, a Catalog and a database.
 Serverless endpoints are managed by Databricks, or classical with remote access to data plane to customer's account.

 Catalog (`samples`) is needed to access Databases (`nyctaxi`):

 ![](./images/db-cata-db.png)